 Solitary native bees are also important pollinators.
 They include squash bees whose pollination includes cucumbers, melons, and squashes; mason bees who pollinate many orchard crops such as apples; green sweat bees who pollinate many flowers including strawberry; and mining bees who are generalists, pollinating many plants.
 Solitary bees are not aggressive since they have no hive to defend.
 They do not sting.
 70% of solitary bees nest in the ground.
 Some species nest in holes excavated by beetles in logs and snags or in hollow plant stems.

 European Honeybees are managed by beekeepers in specialized hive boxes.
 They were imported from Europe in the early 1600's to pollinate introduced crops and for honey and beeswax.
 Farmers depend on honeybees to pollinate many food crops from pumpkins to oranges and are also relied upon for honey.
-Honeybees are the only bee to produce honey.
+Honeybees are the only bee to produce and store large quantities of honey.

-Other Important Pollinators - Wasps, butterflies, moths, flies, beetles, hummingbirds and even bats contribute to the pollination of a variety of plants.
+Other Important Pollinators - wasps, butterflies, moths, flies, beetles, hummingbirds and even bats contribute to the pollination of a variety of plants.
 Butterflies, while not as efficient as bees, flutter from flower to flower seeking nectar while carrying pollen.
 They like bright red, orange, yellow, and purple flowers.
 Moths take over pollination on the night shift, seeking fragrant night bloomers in white or pale colors to reflect moonlight.
+For every butterfly you see pollinating during the day, 19 moths are actively pollinating at night.
 Flies that sport stripes as bee mimics to fool predators are not like our common housefly pest.
 They prefer less showy flowers that other pollinators pass by.
 Among these "respectable" flies are the hoverfly, flower fly and midge.
 After bees, flies are the second most important pollinator of many flowers.
+Beetles pollinate 52 plant species in North America.
+They are very beneficial insects for both pollination and for controlling pest insects.